 LC does not condone the use of alcohol and prohibits the use or possession of alcohol on campus (unless otherwise specified) or at off-campus sponsored functions (including athletic events).
+Refer to Appendix A: Lackawanna College Alcohol Policy and Appendix C: Mandatory Minimum Athletic Suspension for additional information.

-Alcohol violations, include but not limited to, the following:
+Alcohol violations include, but are not limited to, the following:

 - a.
 Use, possession, manufacture, illegal purchase, or distribution of alcoholic beverages except as expressly permitted by the law and LC regulations. - b.
-Conduct which demonstrates public intoxication or signs that indicate the use of alcohol. - c.
+Conduct which demonstrates public intoxication or signs that indicate the use of Alcohol. - c.
 Being in the presence of alcohol within a LC residence hall, even for those of legal drinking age. - d.
 Open containers apply and will be treated as alcohol violations.